SDR Metrics That Actually Matter (and the Ones That Don't)

 Low conversations despite high activity = targeting or timing problem.
 The SDR is reaching out to enough people but not connecting.
 Check: data quality, call timing, email deliverability, LinkedIn messaging quality.

-Conversations are happening but meetings aren’t converting = messaging or qualification problem.
+Conversations happening but meetings not converting = messaging or qualification problem.
 The SDR is talking to people but not moving them to meetings.
 Check: value proposition clarity, objection handling, call recordings for talk-to-listen ratio.

-Meetings are booked but don’t show = confirmation process problem.
+Meetings booked but not showing = confirmation process problem.
 Check: calendar invite quality, confirmation email timing, whether meetings are being booked too far out.

 Meetings happen but don’t convert to opportunities = qualification problem.
 The SDR is booking meetings with the wrong people or misrepresenting the product.
 Check: ICP adherence, handoff notes, AE feedback.